 Local to Nashville

 We’re a local company based in Nashville that understands the unique challenges that make lawns difficult to manage in Middle Tennessee.
 Since opening in 2007, our goal has been to provide an unmatched customer experience while utilizing the latest advancements in turf care.
 You will always be communicating directly with a member of our knowledgeable staff, not directed to an out-of-state call center or placed on a generic lawn program that is not specifically designed for Middle Tennessee.

 Nashville is located in the heart of the “transition zone” where both cool season and warm season grasses co-exist.
 To our north you’ll find very few warm season grasses like bermuda and zoysia.
 To our south you’ll find very little cool season grasses like fescue or bluegrass.
 Because our summers and winters can have extreme temperatures, our climate presents some challenges.
 While there are a few different grass types to choose from, there is no perfect grass type for our area.
 They each have their strengths and weaknesses.
 We’ve chosen to focus exclusively on premium varieties of cool season grass (fescue & bluegrass) because they can offer a quality lawn 9-12 months of the year.
-These grasses are not perfect and can struggle during prolonged hot weather, but we feel it is the best option in most situations.
+These grasses are not perfect and will struggle during prolonged hot weather, but we feel it is the best option in most situations.

 Nashville Monthly Lawn Guide

 This is a great point of reference so that you know what to expect from your lawn each month.
 These descriptions are based on an average weather year.

 Fescue still holds a nice green color if the weather isn’t very cold.
 Temperatures in the single digits or below will cause the grass to lose some color.
 This is a great time to have your soil tested.